alirezaniki/EQLoc/README.md

 Note:

 - In this release you have the choice on picking procedure to be manual or automated.
 If you chose the automated one then try to use some (e.g. 5 to 10) good-quality SAC data (vertical components) to avoid any kind of errors in picking procedure.
-Otherwise, You need to manually pick the first P arrivals in SAC data and save them.
+Otherwise, You need to manually pick the first P arrivals in SAC data and save them into the input directory.

 - This code is only tested for local events.